-Stay up to date on Milken Institute SPH events, job opportunities, featured alumni, and other information through the Alumni Newsletter and GW Public Health LinkedIn page.
-To subscribe to the Alumni Newsletter, please make sure your preferred email address is up to date.
-You will automatically start receiving the Alumni Newsletter after graduation to your listed preferred email address.
+Stay up to date on GWSPH events, job opportunities, featured alumni, and other information through the Alumni Newsletter and GW Public Health LinkedIn page.
+To subscribe to the Alumni Newsletter, students should make sure their preferred email address is up to date.
+Students will automatically start receiving the Alumni Newsletter after graduation to their listed preferred email address.